A Century of Portraits: A Visual Historical Record of American High School Yearbooks: Introduction

 \section{Introduction}

-In their quest to understand the past, historians---from Herodotus to the present day---primarily rely on two sources of data that humanity has left behind through the ages: 1) textual accounts; and 2) visual and material artifacts.
-The invention of the daguerreotype in 1839 as a means of relatively cheap, automatic image capture heralded a new age of massive visual data creation with potentially profound implications for historians.
-This new format was complementary to historical texts, as it could both capture details too obvious to put down in writing, and also transmit non-verbal information that would otherwise be lost.
-For example, it would be hard for a future historian to understand what the term ``hipster glasses" refers to, just as it is difficult for us to imagine what flapper galoshes might look like from a written description alone~\cite{flappers}.
-However, despite public adoption of photography in the past century and a half, and the abundance of online historical visual data, historians are limited by the amount of data a human curator can manually process.
-Typically, only comparatively small-scale image collections are employed, potentially missing numerous unseen visual connections.
+\IEEEPARstart{I}{n} their quest to understand the past, historians---from Herodotus to the present day---primarily rely on textual records.
+However, some details are perceived as too mundane to put down in writing or too difficult to accurately describe.
+For example, it would be hard for a future historian to understand what the term ``hipster glasses" refers to, just as it is difficult for us to imagine what ``flapper galoshes'' might look like from a written description alone~\cite{flappers}.
+The invention of the \textit{daguerreotype} in 1839 as a means of relatively cheap, automatic image capture heralded a new age of massive visual data creation with potentially profound implications for historians.
+This new format was complementary to historical texts, as it could capture those nuances and transmit non-verbal information that would otherwise be lost.

-We take first steps towards a new approach to the analysis of visual historical data using data-driven methods suited to mining large image collections by creating a large visual historical dataset that can support such methods.
-By treating large historical photo collections as a whole, we expect to learn things that cannot be inferred from the inspection of a small number of artifacts in isolation.
-Similar approaches have been applied to the study of historical texts~\cite{googlebooks}, but we are unaware of analyses of visual historical data.
+The study of history is often an exercise in finding patterns in large amounts of data.
+For written accounts, historians have begun to use digital humanities techniques to automatically mine large text corpora.
+For example, using Google Books it is possible to study a diverse set of topics such as word usage over time and the histories of events like the Civil War or the spread of influenza~\cite{googlebooks}.
+In contrast, despite the abundance of historical visual data over the last century and a half, historians are still limited by the speed of manual curation.
+There are perhaps many unseen visual connections that are missed because tools for large-scale visual data mining have yet to be introduced into the field.